 Your screen recording doesn’t have to be a big Hollywood production, it just needs to clearly show us how your app uses each Permission or Feature requested to enhance the app user's experience.

-Our review team will use your screen recording to confirm that your app’s use of each requested Permission and Feature is clearly visible, follows an allowed use case, and is compliant with our Facebook Platform Policy.
+Our review team will use your screen recording to confirm that your app’s use of each requested Permission and Feature is clearly visible, follows an allowed use case, and is compliant with our Facebook Platform Terms and Developer Policies.

 Refer to our Screen Recording guide to learn how to create an effective screen recording.